TonyTTTTT/SED2021-Group3/README.md

-- This repository contained the homework of Software Engineering Design, a course offered by CSIE, NTU, 2021.
+- These homework were done by Group3, which include 7 people.
 - Most PDF files contain class diagram, which are based on the requirements of one of the assignments.